Robust registration of medical images in the presence of spatially-varying noise: Results

-Figure \ref{fig:4-16} shows the accuracy and running time for registrations in the presence of two Gaussian kernels in each of the floating and reference images.
-Two Gaussian kernels can model a more intense bias field noise.
-Using any of SSD, CC and MI similarity measures, registration methods based on EMD have higher accuracy both in T-RMSE and I-RMSE.
-For MI, EMD-based registrations have approximately 60\% lower T-RMSE and 50\% lower I-RMSE.
-For all similarity measures, LR-EMD is slightly more accurate compared to AFR-EMD.
-For the RC similarity measure, intensity-based registration has higher accuracy and lower running time.
-AFR-EMD with MI similarity measure achieves the highest accuracy among all of the methods and similarity measures.
+Figure \ref{fig:4-16} shows the accuracy and running time for registrations in the presence of two Gaussian kernels in each of the floating and reference images ($K=2$ case).
+Two Gaussian kernels simulates a more intense bias field noise.
+Using any of the SSD, CC or MI similarity measures, EMD-based registrations achieve higher accuracy both in T-RMSE and I-RMSE.
+For MI, EMD-based registrations have $\sim$60\% lower T-RMSE and $\sim$50\% lower I-RMSE compared to the benchmark method.
+For all similarity measures, LR-EMD has slightly higher accuracy compared to AFR-EMD.

+Another observation that is worth noting is that for the intensity-based benchmark algorithm, RC similarity measure has at least $\sim$50\% higher accuracy compared to any other similarity measures.
+This is consistent with observations in the previous studies on the robustness of RC to bias filed noise \cite{myronenko2010intensity}.
+However, the running speed is at least $\sim$60\% higher compared to other similarity measures.
+That is, there is a trade off between accuracy and running speed for the RC similarity measure.
+Interestingly, this is not the case for the EMD-based algorithms when using MI similarity measure.
+Both LR-EMD and AFR-EMD achieve the highest accuracy and lowest running time compared to all other algorithms.

-We have also studied the registration performance in the presence of three and four Gaussian kernels and reported the T-RMSE as well as I-RMSE and running time in Figures \ref{fig:4-17} and \ref{fig:4-18}.
-Using SSD, CC or RC as similarity measure, EMD-based methods have approximately similar performance to the intensity-based registration.
-When using MI as similarity measure, EMD-based registrations achieves considerably higher accuracy (40\% to 65\%) both in T-RMSE and I-RMSE compared to intensity-based registration.
-Again, this is particularly of our interest because MI achieves the most accurate and fastest registration compared to other three similarity measures.
+We have also determined the registration performance in the presence of three and four Gaussian kernels and reported the T-RMSE, I-RMSE and the running time in Figures \ref{fig:4-17} and \ref{fig:4-18}.
+Using SSD, CC or RC as the similarity measure, EMD-based methods have approximately similar performance to the intensity-based registration.
+When using MI as the similarity measure, EMD-based registrations achieves 40\% to 65\% higher accuracy both in T-RMSE and I-RMSE compared to the intensity-based registration.
+Similar to the previous cases, MI attains the most accurate and the fastest registration compared to other three similarity measures.
+Overall. our results suggest that MI is the most suited similarity measure to the EMD-based registration techniques.